 She dislikes how her husband is always filming the family

-“Oh, put the bloody camera down John!
+“Oh, put the bloody camera down, Frank.
 Can’t we do anything without you taking videos?”
-Sue glared at her husband as he zoomed in on his wife’s face, just as she was about to take another bite from her birthday cake.
+Tina glared at her husband as he zoomed in on his wife’s face, just as she was about to take another bite from her birthday cake.

-The whole family were having a picnic in the park to celebrate Sue’s fortieth birthday.
+The whole family were having a picnic in the park to celebrate Tina’s birthday.
 The weather had been particularly kind, and the sun was shining out of a clear blue sky.

-Sue’s mum smiled fondly at her son-in-law, “You’ll be able to look back at this day when you’re my age, you’re so lucky to have that,” she pointed at the video camera.
+Tina’s mother, smiled fondly at her son-in-law, “You’ll be able to look back at this day when you’re my age.
+You’re so lucky to have that. ” She pointed at the video camera.
 “In my day all we had were black and white photos.

 Gladys obliged, singing loudly off key, “Oh lord Mum, what a racket!”
-Sue said laughing.
+Tina complained.

-Sue and John’s kids were busy having great fun, rolling down a grassy incline in the park, and John went off with his camera to film them.
+Tina and Frank’s kids were busy doing roly-poly’s down a grassy incline in the park.
+Frank went off with his camera to film them.

-“Honestly Mum, don’t encourage him, I get sick of him sticking that camera in my face all the time,” Sue moaned, “he thinks he’s a bloody film director.”
+“Honestly Mum, don’t encourage him, I get sick of him sticking that camera in my face all the time,” Tina moaned.
+He thinks he’s a bloody film director.”

-“It makes him happy Sue, I wish we’d had videos, when you and your brothers were little.”
+“It makes him happy Tina.
+I wish we’d had videos, when you and your brothers were little.”
 Gladys sighed.

 “Yeah, I suppose it’s progress.
-We’re in the seventies now, and who knows what they’ll invent next?”
+It’s almost 1980, and who knows what they’ll invent next?”

 “Smile Grandma, happy birthday!”
-Sue’s large family were all at her house to celebrate her seventy-fifth birthday.
+Tina’s large family were all at her house to celebrate her seventy-fifth birthday.
 Her teenage grandchildren were keeping themselves amused, texting, and taking selfies on their iPhones.

 “Do you still have the old player Mum?”